The Associated Press

 Jan.
 28, 2009: Running out of money halfway through the project, Revel Entertainment lays off 400 workers and slows construction of the casino, saying it will finish the exterior while looking for money to build the rest.

-April 22, 2010: Morgan Stanley decides it's better to take a $932 million loss on Revel than to spend an additional $1 billion to finish the project.
-Its decision to pull out sets off a scramble for new financing that spans the globe, including inquiries in China.
+April 22, 2010: Morgan Stanley decides it’s better to take a $932 million loss on Revel rather than spend the next $ 1 billion it would cost to finish the project, and pulls out, setting off a scramble for new financing that spans the globe, including inquiries in China.

 Feb.
 2011: Revel scales down its plans, eliminating a proposed second hotel tower that reduces the number of rooms to about 1,100.

 Sept.
 15, 2011: A construction worker is struck by lightning and killed while working outside at Revel.